d-e-a-n-f/saga-bus/SECURITY.md

 We take the security of saga-bus seriously.
 If you believe you have found a security vulnerability, please report it to us as described below.

-**Please do not report security vulnerabilities through public GitHub issues.**
+Please report security vulnerabilities via [GitHub Security Advisories](https://github.com/d-e-a-n-f/saga-bus/security/advisories/new).

-Instead, please report them via email to **dean@deanforan.com**.

 You should receive a response within 48 hours.
-If for some reason you do not, please follow up via email to ensure we received your original message.

 Please include the following information in your report: